stephenpoole/gulp-adwords/README.md

 ```

 #Options
 verbose - Toggles verbose logging.
+Defaults to `false`.
 filesize - Sets the max filesize for FILESIZE_CHECK.
+Defaults to `150`.
 name - Sets the name displayed in the log.
 If none is set, uses the title of the html page.
+Defaults to undefined.
 environment - Sets the environment for GWD_ENVIRONMENT_CHECK if using Google Web Designer.
 Valid environments are `adwords`, `doubleclick`, `admob` and `default`.
+Defaults to `adwords`.